DISASTER EVACUATION WITH PETS

 “Medicine Bag” Preparation

-Native Americans carried the tanned-hide medicine bag containing their most important "good medicine" possessions on their person but you can settle for having your cash, credit cards, mementos and medications in a waterproof, lightweight satchel or sack.
+Native Americans carried the tanned-hide medicine bag containing their most important "good medicine" possessions on their person but you can settle for having your backup cash, credit cards, mementos and medications in a waterproof, lightweight satchel or sack.
 Separate medication for each person or pet into small ziplock plastic bags that can be purchased at the pharmacy or online.

 It would be wise to stash two weeks of medicine.
 Label each bag with waterproof indelible markers.
 Space and weight could be a problem so don’t worry about flea or heartworm preventatives.
 Just take medications.
 NOTE: Set a quarterly reminder to rotate the medicine in order to maintain freshness.